mkhalil1998/EC601_Group_Project/README.md

 VizWiz
 Originally was a phone application aimed at helping blind people with their daily visual problems.
 VizWiz was allowing visually impaired users to take a picture, ask verbally a question that they would like answered about the picture.
 After it shut down, the data was collected and used.
 For each image there was a question.
 They then crowdsourced the answers to make the data set complete.
 Two main takeaways:

  - Images are often characterized by poor quality due to poor lighting, focus, and framing of the content of interest
-    -	questions are in average more conversational and sometimes are incomplete due to audio recording imperfections such as clipping a question at the end or recording background audio content
+ - Questions are in average more conversational and sometimes are incomplete due to audio recording imperfections such as clipping a question at the end or recording background audio content

 - VizWiz vs VQA v-2